SourceBox-LLC/FineFoundry/README.md

 flet run src/main.py
 ```

 The app opens a desktop window.
-Use the tabs: Scrape, Build / Publish, Training, Inference, Merge Datasets, Dataset Analysis, and Settings.
+Use the tabs: Scrape, Publish, Training, Inference, Merge Datasets, Dataset Analysis, and Settings.

 ## 📚 Documentation